Duck1109c/Holy-Unblocker/README.md

 Also has a good amount of locally hosted games featured on the site.

 > [!TIP]
-> Holy Unblocker LTS is optimized for self-hosting to provide you with maximum privacy control!
+> Curry Unblocker LTS is optimized for self-hosting to provide you with maximum privacy control!
 Fork this repository and consider starring.
 You can self-host using either free or paid deployment options, or set it up on a dedicated instance (VPS) for enhanced performance.

 | **Supported Sites**         | **Features**                                                                                                           |
 |-----------------------------|------------------------------------------------------------------------------------------------------------------------|